laihuiqi/peerprep/CollaborationService/README.md

 > Please ensure that there are no active container of the required services.

-1. Navigate to peerprep directory.
+1. Navigate to CollaborationService directory.

 2. Comment local database address and uncomment the docker address for the service in the `CollaborationService\config\config.js` file as below: